psychemedia/ou-tm351/tm351_builder_unversioned/docs/tm351_ami.md

 #### Choose Instance Type

-It is recommended that you use a `t2.small` server or above.
+The AMI should run - mostly! - in the free tier using a `t2.micro` instance.
+However, you may it runs more smoothly using a `t2.small` server or above, particularly if you have several notebooks containing large in-memory *pandas* dataframes.

 ![](images/EC2_Management_Console2.png)

 **Note - if you use the `t2.micro` server, which is available on the AWS free tier, only 1GB of RAM is available.
-The OpenRefine service and the sharded mongo database may not run under this resource constraint.
+The sharded mongo database may not run under this resource constraint and OpenRefine may also throw an error.
 All services should run correctly using the 2GB `t2.small` machine, and up.**

+*Note - in the `ami-ab1403cd` instance, you can tweak the OpenRefine memory allocation down from its default to ensure that it will run.
+From the notebook homepage, open a new terminal, edit the service definition file (`/lib/systemd/system/refine.service`) and add ` -m 512m` to the end of the `ExecStart` line so that it reads `ExecStart=/opt/openrefine-2.7-rc.2/refine -p 3334 -d /vagrant/openrefine_projects -m 512m`; `ctrl-x` to save and the exit `nano` editor.
+Reboot the AMI from the AWS instance control panel to restart the machine.*

 #### Configure Instance